Trinity-data-store/Trinity/README.md

 No special hardware requirement.
 We used node `xl170` on Ubuntu 20.04.

-Cloudlab Profile is attached in `scripts/cloudlab_profile.py`.
-Modify accordingly.
+An example Cloudlab Profile is attached in `scripts/cloudlab_profile.py`.

 ## Build